Skip to main content

 Top 5 things to know when shopping for an ebike

-If you're just starting the search for an ebike you might be feeling overwhelmed.
+If you're just starting the search for an e-bike you might be feeling overwhelmed.
 Everyone and their brother has launched an ebike company in the last few years, and they all want your money.
 Let us help you spend that money wisely!
+These are our thoughts and feelings based on our combined 85+ years of experience riding and fixing bikes:

-1. There are many types - here are the common differentiating factors.
+1. There are many types of ebikes - here are the common differentiating factors.

 - Hub drive ebikes have motors built in to the rear hub.
 Mid drive ebikes have their motor mounted where the pedals are.
-Mid drive is better quality, better power, better weight distribution, and costs more.
+Mid drive bikes are nearly always better quality, better power, better weight distribution, and as a result generally costs more.

 2. Any mid drive ebike is going to be better than any hub drive ebike, period.

 Any $1,000 ebike is going to be mediocre, regardless of what brand or shop is selling it.
-Any $5,000 e-bike is going to be high quality and awesome, regardless of whether it's a Trek, Giant, Specialized, or other brand.
+Any $5,000 e-bike is going to be great, regardless of whether it's a Trek, Giant, Specialized, or other brand.
+In order to achieve low price points, low quality components are used, quality control goes out the window, batteries may fail or have fire risk, brakes may fail, etc. Not a situation one wants to find themselves in.

 4. Ebikes with torque sensors will provide a smoother, more predictable ride experience than those without torque sensors.